tweedegolf/storage-abstraction/README.md

 };
 ```

-The components of the url represent config parameters and because not all adapters require the same and/or the same number of parameters,not all components of the url are mandatory.
+The components of the url represent config parameters and because not all adapters require the same and/or the same number of parameters, not all components of the url are mandatory.
 When you leave certain components out, it may result in an invalid url according to the [official specification](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) but the parser will parse them anyway.

 ```typescript
 // port and bucket